Posted on 3/17/2016 in Business and Strategy

 Social media is a major channel for accessing Millennials on their own terms.
 SDL’s Understanding Global Millennials states that upcoming students check their smartphones 43x/day!

-With social media apps directly on their phones, they rely on social media to tell them everything from the latest breaking news to where they friends are eating dinner.
+With social media apps directly on their phones, they rely on social media to tell them everything from the latest breaking news to where their friends are eating dinner.
 These sites are full of social proof, guiding a lot of the choices Millennials make, especially when it comes to choosing a college.

 If you want to successfully reach and engage with Millennials, bring your content to where they are and present it in a way that is interesting and engaging.
 By employing a strong social media strategy for your college or university, you can: